google/brotli/python/README.md

 For convenience, you may run the following commands from this directory:

-    $ make          # Deploy the module in "development mode"
+    $ make          # Build the module in-place

     $ make tests    # Test the module